sara-alfakir/gson/README.md

 When this module is present, Gson provides default adapters for some SQL date and time classes.

 - `jdk.unsupported`, respectively class `sun.misc.Unsafe` (optional)
-When this module is present, Gson can use the `Unsafe` class to create instances of classes without no-args constructor.
+When this module is present, Gson can use the `Unsafe` class to build instances of classes without no-args constructor.
 However, care should be taken when relying on this. `Unsafe` is not available in all environments and its usage has some pitfalls, see [`GsonBuilder.disableJdkUnsafe()`](https://javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/GsonBuilder.html#disableJdkUnsafe()).